DavidWaters-Dev/ContentMigrate/README.md

 - Download and rewrite images into a chosen `public/` folder
 - LocalStorage keeps a log of converted pages (shows a "Converted" badge)

 Note: This repository is now a standalone content migration tool.
 The previous SEO audit flow has been removed.
-A lightweight in‑memory worker queue throttles migration jobs for safe concurrency.
+A Supabase-backed job queue and worker throttle migration jobs for safe concurrency.

 ## Getting Started